RAF Bomber Command aircrew of World War II: Aircrew ages

 The majority of RAF Bomber Command aircrew were aged 19 through to their mid-twenties although younger and considerably older airmen have been identified.
 The average age is stated to have been 21.

-Pilot Ooficer Sir Arnold Wilson, a 56-year-old former lieutenant colonel in the Indian Army and serving member of parliament who had joined the Royal Air Force Volunteer Reserve in 1939 was the rear gunner of a Vickers Wellington of No. 37 Squadron RAF when he was killed on 31 May 1940 during the Battle of France.
+Pilot Officer Sir Arnold Wilson, a 56-year-old former lieutenant colonel in the Indian Army and serving member of parliament who had joined the Royal Air Force Volunteer Reserve in 1939 was the rear gunner of a Vickers Wellington of No. 37 Squadron RAF when he was killed on 31 May 1940 during the Battle of France.